 During many facial rejuvenation procedures, I also address age-related volume loss with a technique called fat grafting.
 That involves using a patient’s own fat (taken from another part of the body) and re-injecting it as needed to restore volume and create a more natural and youthful appearance.
 If I believe fat grafting is something that will enhance your results, I’ll broach the subject during your consultation.

 Are there nonsurgical alternatives to a facelift?

 Some patients can benefit from nonsurgical approaches to facial rejuvenation, such as dermal fillers, laser skin treatments, or BOTOX® Cosmetic injections.
 Fillers and BOTOX smooth out wrinkles and fine lines by adding volume or inhibiting nerve signals that cause muscles to contract (respectively).
 Laser skin resurfacing accomplishes similar goals by applying heat energy.
 Overall, these noninvasive procedures are valuable tools, but they can’t produce the same results as aesthetic surgery.
 Read our related blog post to find out when it’s time to ditch the fillers and have a facelift.

 How do I choose a facelift surgeon near me?

 We hear this question a lot from our patients.
-When it comes to facial rejuvenation, you want to choose the best facelift surgeon available.
-Whether you’re in Chicago or across the country, look for a surgeon who is certified by the American Board of Plastic Surgery to ensure your safety and results.
+When it comes to facial rejuvenation, you want to choose the best facelift surgeon available, so look for a surgeon who is certified by the American Board of Plastic Surgery to ensure your safety and results.

-If you’re interested in learning about your options for looking younger and feeling more confident in your appearance, use our online form to request a consultation.
-Or call our office at (312) 788-2560 to schedule an appointment.
+Are you interested in learning about your options for looking younger and feeling more confident in your appearance, whether that means facelift or neck lift surgery, blepharoplasty, or a brow lift?
+Chicago men and women entrust their care to us because of our reputation for excellent care and results.
+Use our online form to request a consultation or call our office at (312) 788-2560 to schedule an appointment.